1979 Stag’s Leap Napa Cab Sauv for “Open That Bottle Night” + 50th Anniversary of “Judgement of Paris”

 Grapes: Sauvignon Blanc

 Pairing: Great with the goat cheese on sourdough which is such a classic pairing, very good with the smoked deviled eggs, so nice with the goat cheese stuffed dates.
-The wine is very refreshing on the palate after the rich sweet date, the wine was even surprisingly nice with the truffle cheese.
-The wine actually went very well with all of the cheeses on our cheese plate making it an excellent choice for a greater wine.
+The wine is very refreshing on the palate after the rich sweet date, the wine went surprisingly well with the truffle cheese.
+The wine actually went with all of the cheeses on our cheese plate making it an excellent choice for a greeter wine.
+On a subsequent night, this wine was amazing with fish tacos! what av versatile wine; something to keep on hand for sure.

-There is a reason that sauv blanc and Ceasar salad is such a classic pairing, and this is no exception!
+NOTE: There is a reason that sauv blanc and Ceasar salad is such a classic pairing, and this is no exception!
 Salinity, umami, and citrus are all very complementary to the wine.
-We were happy staying with this course and continue to eat Cesar salad and drink sauv blanc, but we had more exciting pairings to come!
+We would be happy staying with this course and to continue to eat Cesar salad and drink this 2022 Stag’s Leap Wine Cellars “Aveta” Sauvignon Blanc, but we had more exciting pairings to come!

 1979 Stag’s Leap Wine Cellars “Stag’s Leap Vineyard” Cabernet Sauvignon, Napa Valley